Cold accretion in early galaxy formation and its Lyman-alpha signatures: Results

 \subsection{The $\lya$ Line Profile}

 The resulting $\lya$ line profiles of the modeled MW galaxy from $z \sim 14$ to $z \sim 6$ are shown in Figure~\ref{fig:profile}.
 We randomly sample the frequency of the intrinsic $\lya$ photon from a Maxwellian distribution with the gas temperature at the emission location.
 All sources show asymmetric profiles with a {single} peak or weak double peaks.
 More interestingly, most profiles are shifted to the shorter (bluer) wavelengths.
 This is a characteristic feature of gas inflow \citep{Zheng02}.
 Indeed, as shown in Figure~\ref{fig:vmap}, a significant fraction of the gas shows a large infalling velocity $V_{\rm r} \sim -100$ to $\sim - 200~\rm{km~s^{-1}}$, even though our simulation includes feedback of stellar wind similar to that of \citet{Springel05d}.
 In particular, the gas in the galaxy from $z \sim 14 - 10$ is dominated by inflow motion, which explains the significant blue shift of the profiles in Figure~\ref{fig:profile} (top panel).
 At redshift $z \lesssim 8.5$, the gas exhibits outflow as well, and has a larger velocity distribution $ - 250 \lesssim V_{\rm r} \lesssim 200~\rm km~s^{-1}$, which results in an extended profile to both blue and red wings.
+While asymmetric line profiles with an extended red wing are commonly seen in high-redshift LAEs, there appears to be some profiles in the $z \gtrsim 6$ observations that have complex features including double peaks and extended blue wing, similar to what we see here \citep[e.g.,][]{Ouchi10, Hu2010, Kashikawa2011}.
+The observed line of z8\_GND\_5296, the most distant LAE at $z=7.5$, is not resolved well and thus has a Gaussian profile \citep{Finkelstein13}.
+More observations of high-resolution $\lya$ line profiles of high-redshift LAEs are needed to test our model and verify our predictions.